Sparse Quantile Regression: Introduction

 where $Y\in \mathbb{R}$ is the outcome of interest, $X\in \mathbb{R}^{p}$ is a $p$-dimensional vector of covariates, $\theta_\ast$ is the vector of unknown parameters, and $U$ is a regression error.
 Let $Q_{\tau }(U|X)$ denote the $\tau $-th quantile of $U$ conditional on $X$.
 Assume that $ Q_{\tau }(U|X)=0$ almost surely for a given $\tau \in (0,1)$ and that the data consist of a random sample of $n$ observations $\left( Y_{i},X_{i}\right) _{i=1}^{n}$.
 As usual, $p$ can be much larger than $n$; however, sparsity $s$, the number of nonzero elements of $\theta_\ast$, is less than $n$.

 To date, an $\ell _{1}$-penalized approach to estimating \eqref{the linear QR model} has been predominant in the literature mainly thanks to its computational advantages.
-See e.g., \citet{belloni2011}, \citet{Wang13}, \citet{belloni2014uniform, Belloni2019}, \citet{Fan14adaptive}, \citet{zheng2015}, \citet{Lee2018oracle}, \citet{ Lv2018}, \citet{Wang18wild} and \citet{wang2019wp} among many others.
-The $ \ell _{1}$-penalized quantile regression ($\ell_1$-PQR hereafter) is akin to the well known LASSO \citep{tibshirani1996}.
+See e.g., \citet{belloni2011}, \citet{Wang13}, \citet{belloni2014uniform, Belloni2019}, \citet{zheng2015}, \citet{Lee2018oracle}, \citet{ Lv2018}, \citet{Wang18wild} and \citet{wang2019wp} among many others.
+The $ \ell _{1}$-penalized quantile regression ($\ell _{1}$-PQR hereafter) is akin to the well known approach of Lasso \citep{tibshirani1996}.
+Smooth yet non-convex penalized estimation approaches have also been proposed as alternatives to $\ell _{1}$-PQR.
+These include methods of adaptive Lasso (adaptive $\ell _{1}$-) and non-convex penalized quantile regressions \citep[see e.g.,][]{Wu:Liu:09,Wang12,Fan14adaptive,Fan2014,Peng:Wang:15}.
+See also \citet{wang2022} for the state-of-the-art theoretical analysis of $\ell _{1}$-based and non-convex penalized quantile regressions.

 Recently, there is emerging interest in adopting an $\ell _{0}$-based approach since the latter is regarded as a more direct solution to estimation problem under sparsity.
-For instance, \citet{bertsimas2016} took an $\ell_0$-constrained approach in order to solve the best subset selection problem in linear regression models. \citet{Huang:2018} proposed a scalable computational algorithm for $\ell _{0} $-penalized least squares solutions. \citet{chen2018, chen2018arXiv} studied the $\ell _{0}$-constrained and $\ell _{0}$-penalized empirical risk minimization approaches to high dimensional binary classification problems.
+For instance, \citet{bertsimas2016} took an $\ell _{0}$-constrained approach in order to solve the best subset selection problem in linear regression models. \citet{Huang:2018} proposed a scalable computational algorithm for $\ell _{0} $-penalized least squares solutions. \citet{chen2018, chen2018arXiv} studied the $\ell _{0}$ -constrained and $\ell _{0}$-penalized empirical risk minimization approaches to high dimensional binary classification problems. \citet{Bertsimas:Parys:2020} and \citet{Hazimeh:Mazumder:2020} made further advances in $\ell _{0}$-based methods for mean regression models. \citet{DHM:jmlr:2021} considered an $\ell _{0}$-regularized approach for a hinge-loss based classification problem.

 In this paper, we pursue an $\ell _{0}$-based approach to estimating sparse quantile regression.
 We are inspired by \citet[Section 6]{bertsimas2016}, who provided a piece of numerical evidence---without theoretical analysis---that the $\ell _{0}$-constrained least absolute deviation (LAD) estimator outperforms $\ell _{1}$-penalized LAD estimator in terms of both sparsity and predictive accuracy.
 That is, \citet{bertsimas2016} made a convincing case for adopting an $\ell _{0}$ -based approach in median regression.
 In convex optimization, a constrained approach is equivalent to a penalized method \citep[see, e.g.,][]{boyd2004convex}.
 For non-convex problems, both are distinct and it is unclear which method is better.
 Therefore, in the paper, we consider both $\ell _{0}$-constrained and $\ell_{0}$-penalized quantile regression ($ \ell_0 $-CQR and $\ell_0$-PQR hereafter).